 “Wait…” Pennie muttered, knowing that Ray must have broken her fall.
 “Forget about me, are you alright?!”

-“I’m good,” Ray claimed sitting up, a lot of blood falling from his head into his face as he did.
-“I’m A-Okay.”
+“I’m good,” Ray claimed sitting up.
+As he did a large amount of blood fell from his head and into his face.
+“I’m a ’okay.”

 “You can’t say you’re okay when you’re bleeding like that!”
 Pennie yelled.

-“Sorry, I just hit my head a little too hard,” Ray sighed.
-“It really hurt but I’ll manage.”
+“Sorry, I just hit my head a little too hard,” Ray laughed awkwardly.
+“It doesn’t really hurt anymore, so I’ll manage.”

 Pennie sighed too.
 She knew that Ray would never admit to being seriously injured so instead of arguing with him, she let it slide.

 “Alright, I’ll believe you this time,” Pennie said, rummaging through her pale blue bag which was still slung across her body.
 “Hold on a minute.”

 She grabbed out a small towel that she always carried with her and a selection of bandages to use depending on the size of Ray’s wound.